Redflex speed camera monitors traffic along State Highway 60 in Mesa, Arizona

 Scottsdale apparently wasn't satisfied with the survey's reported 55 percent approval rate for photo enforcement.
 To remedy the situation, it rolled out a massive publicity campaign, feeding stories to a compliant media which also generated editorials and op-ed pieces, nearly all of them favorable.
 The sole major local daily paper, the Arizona Republic, quickly took up the cause, printing editorials in support.

-| "Not surprisingly, hardly any of the respondents were in favor of more collisions." |
+"Not surprisingly, hardly any of the respondents were in favor of more traffic accidents." |

 At the same time, Scottsdale blanketed residents with promotional flyers included with water bills; it bought ad space on theater screens; distributed posters, and promoted its photo enforcement program through radio drive-time traffic reports, police department demonstrations and other forums.